ubnetdef/lockdown-website/content/directions.md

 Lockdown takes place at the University at Buffalo, Jacobs Management Center, Room B20.

-A map of the University at Buffalo's North Campus is located [here](http://www.buffalo.edu/content/dam/www/shared_assets/campus_maps/NorthCampus_bus-routes-opt.pdf).
+An interactive map of the University at Buffalo's North Campus is located [here](http://www.buffalo.edu/home/visiting-ub/CampusMaps/maps.html).

-## Directions to the University at Buffalo
+## Directions to the University at Buffalo North Campus
-Directions to the University at Buffalo can be found on [this website](http://www.buffalo.edu/home/visiting-ub/north-campus-directions.html).
+Directions to the University at Buffalo North Campus can be found on [this website](http://www.buffalo.edu/home/visiting-ub.to-north-campus.html).
 Once on campus, please follow the additional directions below.

 ## Directions to Jacobs B20
 On the [following map](http://www.buffalo.edu/content/dam/www/parking/North%20Campus%20Parking%20Map%2011x17.pdf), Jacobs Management Center is building #9.
 It is suggested that you park in the Jacobs A, B or C lots.
 You may park in any of the regular spots in any lot without a permit on the weekend.